 About the Roger Shattuck Award

 The annual Roger Shattuck Prize for Criticism is devoted to the support and encouragement of emerging critics.
 Each year, two deserving critics will receive this prize, which includes a $5,000 cash award.
+This year's award presentation was held on November 9th.
 The Center for Fiction is extremely grateful to the Shattuck family for supporting the award.
-This year's award presentation was held on May 30th.

 ABOUT ROGER SHATTUCK

 Roger Shattuck was a distinguished scholar, writer and literary critic, perhaps best known for his studies on French literature, culture and Proust.
 After serving time in the Army Air Force during WW II and later, finishing his bachelor's degree at Yale, Shattuck moved to Paris.
 It was in France that he developed his interest and love for French culture, and where he met his wife Nora White, a dancer for the Les Ballets Russes des Monte Carlo and Le Ballet de Paris.
 He published his first book, The Banquet Years: The Origins of the Avant-Garde in France, 1885 to WW I in 1958, after moving back to New York.
 The book was overwhelmingly well-received, and he went on to publish several books of literary criticism as well as several definitive texts on Proust.
 Read more